 Today you cross the highlands, passing Loch Ness and Ben Nevis, before reaching your final stop in a stunning lochside location.

 Originally the home of Loch Linnhe's Pier Master, this historic and now award-winning restaurant with its adjacent modern residence, really is a special place to contemplate the dramatic beauty of the west coast.
 The views are stunning and the once prolific steam traffic has given way to the blissful sound of silence.
 Mouthwatering langoustines and lobster are kept fresh off the end of the pier before being served to you by candlelight in the cosy conviviality of one of Argyll's finest restaurants.
 As you contemplate the sunset over the distant Morvern hills, you may be lucky enough to glimpse otters and seals.
 Later, in the bar, the local ferryman might tempt you to board the morning boat to Lismore - an island well worth exploration either on foot or bike (available for hire locally).

-Day Four - Return Home
+Day Five - Return Home

 Your return journey will take you through the majestic Glencoe valley and back via Perthshire to Edinburgh.

 Some cars are available in Edinburgh, others are collected near Stirling (we can include transfers from Glasgow or Edinburgh).
 Your route brings you through Perthshire, further north to Speyside and finally to the west coast.